 Services for Students with Disabilities

-The Services for Student’s with Disabilities (SSD) Office coordinates support services for students with disabilities and assists in providing a successful educational experience while attending Columbia College Chicago.
-The SSD Office strives to provide the most integrated and appropriate accommodations in classes, programs and activities for students with disabilities and the SSD Office seeks to empower students’ personal and academic success, encouraging them to become independent and self-reliant.
+The Services for Students with Disabilities (SSD) Office coordinates support services for students with disabilities and assists in providing a successful educational experience while attending Columbia College Chicago.
+The SSD Office strives to provide the most integrated and appropriate accommodations in classes, programs and activities for students with disabilities.
+The SSD Office seeks to empower students’ personal and academic success, encouraging them to become independent and self-reliant.
 These disabilities may include (but are not limited to):

 - Attention-Deficit/Hyperactive Disorder

 - Psychological Disability

 - Blindness/Visual Impairment

 - Other Health Impairment

 What kind of accommodations are available for students with disabilities?